Architectural Plants

 Conifers

-Cupressus macrocarpa ‘Goldcrest’ – This conifer which grows wider is eye catching because of its bright green/ yellowish colour.
+Cupressus macrocarpa ‘Goldcrest’ This conifer, which grows wider, is eye-catching because of its bright green/ yellowish colour.

-Large leaf plants
+Large leaf semi-woody Shrubs

 Unusually shaped leaf tropical plants

-Acanthus mollis – This clump forming evergreen perennial has interesting deeply cut bright green shiny leaves and boasts spikes of creamy white flowers with purple bracts.
-These spikes actually make really good cut flowers.
+Acanthus mollis – This clump-forming evergreen perennial has interesting, deeply cut, bright green shiny leaves and boasts spikes of creamy white flowers with purple bracts.
+These spikes actually make really good cut-flowers.
 This plant can either be planted in full sun or semi-shade.

-Aloes, Cactis and other succulent plants
+Aloes, Cactis and other succulent plants used as architectural focus points.

-Euphorbia ingens, tirucalli – Euphorbia ingens is an indigenous spiny, succulent medium to large tree which can reach a height of 6m eventually.
-Although this tree is extremely form like and attractive in its shape, please consider planting very carefully as the tree has a very poisonous latex and the thorns can be quite dangerous.
-Needs very little care and is very water wise.
-E.tirucalli is a large shrub or small tree with pencil/branch like stems.
-These stems can display bright yellow, peach and pink colours when grown in full sunlight.
-This plant does not have spines but it does have poisonous latex.
+Euphorbia ingens is an indigenous spiny, succulent medium to large tree.
+It can eventually reach a height of 6m.
+Although this tree is extremely form-like and attractive in its shape, please consider planting very carefully as the tree has a very poisonous latex, and the thorns can be quite dangerous.
+It needs very little care and is very water-wise.

 Cyathea’s and other ferns